tgherzog/apidocs/API_Subnational_Data_Queries.md

 * Example: <http://api.worldbank.org/v2/subnationals/AO.BO;AO.ZA;AO.UI/indicators/SN.SH.STA.MALN.ZS?mrv=2>

 ## About Subnational List Queries
-Subnational List Queries provide information on the regions for which subnational data exists.
 The following information will appear, when available, in the response when using this Subnational List Query in the World Bank API:

 * 3 letter country code of the Subnational
 * Name of the country to which Subnational belongs